SecUSo/privacy-friendly-pin-mnemonic/README.md

 ## Download and more Information

-Further development requires Android Studio, we recommend to use at least version 2.1.2
+Further development requires Android Studio, we recommend to use at least version 2.2.2

 ### API Reference

 Mininum SDK: 17
-Target SDK: 23
+Target SDK: 25

 ## License

-Privacy Friendly App Example is licensed under the GPLv3.
+Privacy Friendly PIN Mnemonic is licensed under the GPLv3.
 Copyright (C) 2016  Karola Marky

 This program is free software: you can redistribute it and/or modify